BRGM/premache/readme.md

 # PREMACHE
 Parameterization of Runoff and Erosion Models in Agricultural CatCHmEnts ("Prémâcher" is a French word translating into _spoon-fed_, making work easier for future users).
 The objective is to create runoff and erosion model inputs over multiple plots and rainfall events in agricultural catchments.
-To this end, time series of crop cover, roughness and crusting are modelled over the catchment plots and combined with litterature data, based on the work of [Cerdan et al. (2001)](https://www.sciencedirect.com/science/article/pii/S0341816201001667?via%3Dihub) and [Cerdan et al. (2002)](https://onlinelibrary.wiley.com/doi/10.1002/hyp.1098).
+To this end, time series of crop cover, roughness and crusting are modelled over the catchment plots.
+Then, based on the methodology proposed by [Cerdan et al. (2001)](https://www.sciencedirect.com/science/article/pii/S0341816201001667?via%3Dihub) and [Cerdan et al. (2002)](https://onlinelibrary.wiley.com/doi/10.1002/hyp.1098).

 ## Overview